Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Abilities: Thick Fat / Huge Power / Sap Sipper

-Although BW has not brought anything new for Azumarill, it still has a niche in the metagame.
 With the onslaught of many fast, powerful attackers and frail setup sweepers, powerful priority is virtually a must for any team, and Azumarill certainly provides this.
-With the combination of Huge Power and Choice Band, Azumarill can OHKO many of the top threats in the metagame with STAB Aqua Jet, as well as smack defensive threats such as Ferrothorn and Blissey with Superpower.
-The advent of Drizzle Politoed in OU makes it all the more difficult to deal with Azumarill, as few can stand up to a boosted Waterfall in rain.
-Azumarill also has coverage options, such as Ice Punch, to fall back on, and its great Water typing and above average defenses allow it to take the odd hit or two with ease.
-Overall, Azumarill is a great choice for any team lacking a solid revenge killer, and should always be played against carefully.
+With the combination of Huge Power and Choice Band, Azumarill can OHKO many of the top threats in the metagame with STAB Aqua Jet when they are weakened, as well as smack defensive threats such as Ferrothorn and Blissey with Superpower.
+With Drizzle support, few can stand up to a boosted Waterfall in rain.
+Azumarill also has coverage options, such as Ice Punch, to fall back on, and its great Water typing and above-average defenses allow it to take the odd hit or two with ease.
+Overall, Azumarill is a great choice for rain teams looking for a solid revenge killer and late-game cleaner, and it should always be played against carefully.

 Base Stats: 60 HP / 130 Atk / 80 Def / 60 SpA / 60 SpD / 70 Spe

 Abilities: Effect Spore / Poison Heal / Technician